SpikeInterface/spikeinterface/doc/modules/qualitymetrics/sd_ratio.rst

 ----------

 Introduced by [Pouzat]_ (2002).
-Expanded by Wyngaard, Llobet and Barbour (in writing).
+Expanded by Wyngaard, Llobet and Barbour (in preparation).